M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

 # Hosting Provider Edition

+## About

 Cloudron Hosting Provider Edition is targeted at Cloud service providers and Web hosting providers who would like to offer Cloudron for their customers.
+With the Cloudron Hosting Provider Edition, customer can effortlessly install and run app like Wordpress, Nextcloud, GitLab and OpenVPN.
+Cloudron takes care of keeping these apps up-to-date while the service provider takes care of the server management.

+## Features

 The Hosting Provider Edition functions similar to the standard Cloudron but includes the following features: